artisanroofingandguttering/artisanroofingandguttering.github.io/notes.md

 + https://artisanroofingandguttering.gitlab.io/ - The main hugo site.
 + https://artisanroofingandguttering.gitlab.io/bootstrap/ - The new bootstrap site.

+_UPDATE 2021-06-01: I have updated the about data, added team members, and added reviews to the hugo site._ I am not yet rendering the reviews and team members, but I'll add that to the template, maybe tomorrow.

 ## hosting

 Hosting for http://artisanroofingandguttering.com is currently done via AWS S3 Public Bucket.
 To continue hosting like this would require a higher investment and more work to host the site via TLS, as it should be.
 Notice, right now your website is "http" not "https"; that is no good these days.